Adding On Part Two – How to Add a Second Floor

 Adding space above your house means you’re going to have to make some changes -maybe big changes to the existing house, just to prepare for the new space.

 Going up requires that the existing house quite literally carry the load of the new addition.
 And that’s question number one – can it carry the loads?
-(Read this article for more information about the structural issues involved in raising a roof or adding a second floor).

 But new space and reworked structure are only part of the story.
 When you’re “going up” you’re fiddling with massing and proportion and changing the character – and maybe the style – of your house.